-- The assets and deferred outflows of the City exceeded its liabilities and deferred inflows (net position) at the close of the most recent fiscal year by \$37,196,199. - Of this amount, \$5,442,424 (unrestricted net position) may be used to meet the governments on-going obligations to citizen and creditors. - The City's total net position increased by \$6,901,132, with business-type activities experiencing an increase of \$5,648,428 and Governmental activities experiencing an increase of \$1,252,704. - At the close of the current fiscal year, the City's governmental funds reported an ending fund balance of \$6,332,176, an increase of \$1,269,206 in comparison with the prior year.
-This increase is impacted by a \$70,340 restatement of beginning fund balance. - At the end of the current fiscal year, fund balance for the general fund was \$6,121,118.
-Of that amount \$4,794,312 was non spendable, restricted, committed or assigned and \$1,326,806 was unassigned with that amount of unassigned dollars comprising approximately 21.0% of total general fund balance. - The City created the Bellevue Downtown Community Redevelopment Area (CRA) in 2013.
-Fund Balance at September 30, 2023 was \$211,058.
+- The assets and deferred outflows of the City exceeded its liabilities and deferred inflows (net position) at the close of the most recent fiscal year by \$42,102,679. - Of this amount, \$5,693,884 (unrestricted net position) may be used to meet the governments on-going obligations to citizen and creditors. - The City's total net position increased by \$4,906,480, with business-type activities experiencing an increase of \$3,346,025 and Governmental activities experiencing an increase of \$1,560,455. - At the close of the current fiscal year, the City's governmental funds reported an ending fund balance of \$7,803,678, an increase of \$1,471,502 in comparison with the prior year. - At the end of the current fiscal year, fund balance for the general fund was \$7,375,368.
+Of that amount \$6,407,622 was non spendable, restricted, committed or assigned and \$967,746 was unassigned with that amount of unassigned dollars comprising approximately 13.1% of total general fund balance. - The City created the Bellevue Downtown Community Redevelopment Area (CRA) in 2013.
+Fund Balance at September 30, 2024 was \$428,310.
 To date the CRA has assisted the City with improvements to Lake Lillian Park that included demolition of an old building in the park and purchase of property adjacent to Lake Lillian Park and demolition of a blighted house.
 The CRA also assisted in the redevelopment of the blighted former Public Works Complex into a new Lake Lillian Community Center.
-In 2023 the CRA saved revenues for future projects. - Late in September of the 2022 fiscal year, the City received \$1,277,427 in American Rescue Plan Act (ARPA) funds, totalling over two years \$2,554,855.
-The unspent portion of these funds are located in the Business-Type financial section as unearned revenue.
-These funds are being used for a re-rate to the existing Sewer System that will allow additional daily sewer treatment
+In 2024 the CRA saved revenues for future projects. - Late in September of the 2022 fiscal year, the City received \$1,277,427 in American Rescue Plan Act (ARPA) funds, totaling over two years \$2,554,855.
+The City exhausted these ARPA funds in 2024 and completed the sewer rerate project that will allow additional daily sewer treatment. - Increases above are largely due to growth and fiscal management.
+Further explanations of increases and decreases are depicted in the applicable categories following: